-Important to the development of a meaningful College community is the work done at Southlands in sustaining proper relationships with past staff and students.
-The University’s alumni and development staff teams dedicate resources to a range of programmes and events.
-Through these events and in other ways, the College focuses its energies on sustaining links with the dispersed Southlands community, which extends back to those who attended in the 1930s, in ways which celebrate and nurture the community itself.
+Important to the development of a meaningful college community is the work done at Southlands in sustaining proper relationships with past staff and students.
+The university’s alumni and development staff teams dedicate resources to a range of programmes and events.
+Through these events and in other ways, the college focuses its energies on sustaining links with the dispersed Southlands community, which extends back to those who attended in the 1930s, in ways which celebrate and nurture the community itself.

-As such, the SMT supported the publication of a high-quality alumni magazine, which was sent to past students in January 2018.
+As such, the SMT supported the publication of a high-quality alumni magazine, which was sent to past students in December 2018.
 This magazine – The Southlander – is much more than a newsletter.
 It provides space for the Southlands College chaplaincy, the Susanna Wesley Foundation, the Southlands Venture and other specifically Methodist-focused activities of the Trust to be discussed and presented to a wide community of alumni.
-Support for The Southlander will continue in 2018-19.
+Support for The Southlander will continue in 2019-20.

 Awards, prizes and hardship/access grants

-- The Susanna Wesley Award – given to a female staff member who promotes a values-focused approach, for an outstanding role in educational leadership in the College
+- The Susanna Wesley Award – given to a female staff member who promotes a values-focused approach, for an outstanding role in educational leadership in the college

 - The Charles Wesley Award – given to a student or staff member who has contributed exceptionally to the development of community music at Southlands